 Many of these photos of Stony Stratford were taken back in mid June, and some lockdown rules have been changed since then.
 There’s also some shots from my own life, to show you how I deal with social distancing.

 All the other posts in this series can be seen here.
 I've now published well over a hundred shots from the Distance Project.
 There are many more good photos that I haven't posted; there just isn't the room for all of them.
 Still, more from the project next week.
+The project is to photograph what people are doing differently under lockdown.

 Though the Willen Hospice book shop in the High Street is closed, they’ve cleverly put some gardening books in the window, and a sign with the web address of their Ebay shop so you can still buy books and other charity shop type things.
 You might not be able to read it clearly in the photo, so here’s the link.